 Ask them what happens to people who are not shown respect, encouraging them to reflect on the impact this can have.

-Display Slide 9 - Show the definition of respect:
+Display Slide 6 - Show the definition of respect:

-"Have due regard for (someone's feelings, wishes, or rights)."
+"To have due regard for the feelings, wishes, or rights of others."